stuartellis/stuartellis-site-hugo/content/articles/windows-golang-setup.md

 +++

-This is a set of notes for setting up a Windows 10 system, specifically as a development system for the [Go](https://golang.org/) programming language.
+This is a set of notes for setting up Windows 10 as a development system for the [Go](https://golang.org/) programming language.
+It does not use the [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about).

 <!--more-->